google/gvisor-website/content/docs/user_guide/networking.md

 device inside the network namespace setup by Docker or Kubernetes.

 The IP address and routes configured for the device are transferred inside the sandbox.
-The loopback device runs exclusively inside the sandbox and doesn't use the host.
-You can inspect them running:
+The loopback device runs exclusively inside the sandbox and does not use the host.
+You can inspect them by running:

 ```bash
 docker run --rm --runtime=runsc alpine ip addr